 IMPORTANT: To work or accept employment in Alberta, Licensed Practical Nurses must have registration and a valid Practice Permit from the College of Licensed Practical Nurses of Alberta (CLPNA), as per the Health Professions Act (HPA) of Alberta.

-Temporary Registration allows new graduates who have completed an approved Practical Nursing Program in Alberta to practice (work) as a nurse while waiting to write the Canadian Practical Nurse Registration Exam (CPNRE).
+Temporary Registration allows new graduates who have completed an approved Practical Nursing Program in Alberta to practice (work) as a nurse under supervision while waiting to write the Canadian Practical Nurse Registration Exam (CPNRE).

-Members with Temporary Registration are recognized as a Licensed Practical Nurse and may carry out the competencies of an entry-level practitioner.
+Members with Temporary Practice Permit are recognized as a Licensed Practical Nurse and may carry out the competencies that they are competent to perform.

-Temporary Registration is short term; all Temporary Registrations expire on December 31 of the year they were initially issued.
+Temporary Practice Permits are short-term; all Temporary Registrations expire on December 31 and may be extended up to a maximum of one year from the date it was initially issued.
 Temporary Registrants are required to extend their permit to a maximum time frame of one year in the fall every year.
-After the one year maximum time frame or if a Temporary Registrants chooses not to extend their permit the Temporary Registration will not be renewed.
+After one year or if a Temporary Registrants chooses not to extend their permit, the Temporary Registration will not be renewed.

-Upon successful completion of the CPNRE, the LPN holding a temporary permit is eligible for an “Active” Practice Permit.
+Upon successful completion of the CPNRE, the LPN holding a Temporary Practice Permit is eligible for an Active Practice Permit.